Australia Tourist Guide -> South Australia -> Adelaide Places to Go, See and Visit - with Map

 Henley Beach

 Henley Beach is one of the two closest beaches to Adelaide central business district.
 Henley’s bustling center of beachside activity revolves around the lawn, jetty and alfresco cafe precinct.
 There are a number of restaurants within the precinct offering a variety of delicious cuisine including Thai, Greek, Italian and tasty Aussie fish and chips.
+See Beaches of Adelaide.

 Adelaide Oval

 With a tag as one of the most picturesque Test cricket grounds in the world, Adelaide Oval is in the parklands just north of the city centre.
-The first test match was played in 1884 but the ground was used from the early 1870s for a variety of sports, including Australian rules football.
+The first test match was played in 1884 but the ground was used from the early 1870s for a variety of sports and entertainment, including Australian rules football.
 Adelaide Oval has preserved its aesthetic charm, with the grandstands and the scoreboard now listed on the City of Adelaide Heritage Register.

 National Wine Centre of Australia

 Located on the Corner of Botanic Road and Hackney Road, the National Wine Centre of Australia is part of the internationally renowned University of Adelaide.
 The centre presents all of the aspects of winemaking.
 Free Admission (Charge for tastings) Phone (08) 8222 922.
-Open daily 10-5 - #13 on the map.
+Open daily 10-5 - #28 on the map.

 Tandanya